RTEMS/rtems-docs/c-user/user_extensions.rst

 thread right before the execution context is reloaded.
 The thread stack reflects the previous execution context.

-This extension is invoked in forward order with thread dispatching enabled (except during system initialization).
+The thread restart extension is invoked in forward order with thread dispatching enabled (except during system initialization).
 The thread life is protected.
-Thread restart and delete requests issued by restart extensions lead to recursion.
+Thread restart and delete requests issued by thread restart extensions lead to recursion.

 Thread Switch Extension
 -----------------------